 When it comes to building real wealth, putting your money to work for you by investing it is the way to go.
 However, while it's very easy to get caught up with what everyone else is doing, it's important to keep in mind that your investing objectives and risk tolerance are personal and will very likely differ from that of the next person and so you can't go along with popular opinion when it comes to your investments.

-It's also important to keep certain guidelines that every smart invest should know, in mind as you invest your money and here they are below:
+It's also important to keep certain guidelines or rules (that every smart investor should know) in mind as you invest your money and here they are below:

 1. Invest for the long term - 5 years or more

 As you decide how to invest your money it's important to keep in mind that investing is for the long term and you should only be investing money that you won't need for at least 5 years or more (10+ years) if possible.
 Investing can be unpredictable and you want to give your money time to grow and reap the rewards of compounding.

 The last thing you want to do is have to sell your investments during a market downturn.
 That being said, it's important to get rid of debt and create a solid emergency fund before investing.

 Fees, also known as your investment expenses, can add up to a very large amount over the lifetime of your investment if care is not taken.
 I'm talking tens or even hundreds of thousands of dollars depending on how much you have invested and so it's import to under the different fees associated with your investments and shop around to ensure you are getting the best deal.

 - Brokerage commissions for buying and selling your investments